Annual Reports

 After its involvement with the CIBSE Centenary the Heritage Group has continued its work of promoting the study and recording of the history of building services engineering.
 This work involves liasing with such organisations as the Science Museum, The National Trust and English Heritage.

 The Group’s 1999 summer meeting took it to Northern Ireland, where they visited a pioneering mechanical ventilation system for the Royal Victoria Hospital, Belfast, dating from 1903.
 This system designed by Henry Lea described in Rayner Banham’s book “The Architecture of the Well tempered Environment”, comprises a plenum supply system, the air being supplied by two air handling plants (duty and standby), each consisting of wetted screens of coconut fibre rope for filtration/humidification, steam pipe coils for heating the air, and a steam engine driven axial fan.
 The treated air is fed into a large subterranean builders work duct from which the supply to the Hospital’s 17 wards is taken.
-The Wards were pressurised by this filtered, tempered air supply and this residual pressure provided the motive power for the vitiated air to leave the wards via extract ducts which terminated in distinctive louvered lanterns, one on the roof of each Ward.
+The Wards were pressurised by this filtered, tempered air supply and this residual pressure provided the motive power for the vitiated air to leave the Wards via extract ducts which terminated in distinctive louvered lanterns, one on the roof of each Ward.

 The visit to inspect what remained of the system was prompted by the current threat to this 1903 building posed by new Wards being built alongside.
 The Group’s expectations were to at least find remnants of the 1903 plenum system still in place.
 However, these expectations were greatly exceeded!
 The complete system was found virtually to still exist, steam driven fan and all, and to our delight was found to be in action!
 Admittedly one of the steam plants has been replaced by a modern electrically driven air handling unit with the remaining steam plant serving as standby.

-After visiting the Royal Victoria Hospital, we moved on to inspect the preserved Carrickfergus gas works.
+After visiting the Royal Victoria Hospital, the Group moved on to inspect the preserved Carrickfergus gas works.
 The last remaining coal gas plant in Ireland.
 The works ceased to produce coal gas in 1964.
 Part of the works now houses a collection of gas appliances.
 The Group returned from Northern Ireland convinced it had visited one of the last (if not the last) working steam driven ventilation system.
-However, shortly afterwards we learnt that the latter was not the case – apparently, also in Belfast, is another steam driven system which is still in continuous daily use, this being a system at the Municipal Technical Institute.
+However, shortly afterwards we learned that the latter was not the case – apparently, also in Belfast, is another steam driven system which is still in continuous daily use, this being a system at the Municipal Technical Institute.

-Thus a repeat visit to Belfast is being planned.
+Thus a return visit to Belfast is being planned.
 Also being planned is a visit in May 2000 to Liverpool, to inspect what remains of two pioneering systems.
 The first being the mechanical ventilation system designed by Dr D B Reid in the 1850’s for St. George’s Hall, Liverpool, followed by a visit to another building described by Rayner Banham in his book – namely the hermetically sealed house known as the Octogan building, designed in the 1870’s by a medical GP.

 As well as organising visits, the Group has a number of on-going projects.
 One of these is to investigate the life and works of a foremost Victorian Building Services Engineer, Wilson Weatherley Phipson, whose building’s include the Royal Albert Hall, Alexandra Palace and Birmingham Town Hall.
 Other work includes the preparation of a publication documenting the lives of pioneers of our business (The Comfort Makers), a book of the histories of the major long established heating and ventilating firms in the UK and a book on the history of air conditioning in high rise buildings.
 We continue to offer talks to CIBSE regions etc.